 - “I promise to be your faithful husband.
 I vow to love you when the sun shines, when the rain falls, in sickness, and in health, through good times and bad.
 When you look at this ring, think of me and remember that I love you always.”

-- “Our love is unique, because we are unique.
+- “Our love is unique because we are unique.
 Together we make something that has never been seen before.
 Together we make a force that holds the power to stand against any disaster, an engine of love the likes of which the world has never seen.
-Take my hand and as your husband I vow to begin our journey in honest and true devotion.”
+Take my hand and as your husband, I vow to begin our journey in honest and true devotion.”

 - “What is a husband?
 I must admit, I'm not sure.
 All I know is that I am devoted to you completely and I am a better person because of your love.
 A husband then is a thing that a good marriage makes, molds, and creates whole.
 If that is what a husband means, then I am prepared to be yours.”

 - “When you smile I feel a level of accomplishment you wouldn’t begin to understand.
 When you cry, I interpret it as a failure on my behalf.
-I view your emotions as a gauge to how I am performing as a boyfriend, fiance, and soon-to-be husband.
+I view your emotions as a gauge of how I am performing as a boyfriend, fiancé, and soon-to-be husband.
 I promise to continue to watch over you and strive to keep a smile on your face for all the days to come.”